This story was originally published and last updated .

 The home screen does have these snazzy numbered indicators which kind of serve as notifications, but not all apps use the counters for the same sorts of things, so you'll probably end up ignoring them outside specific apps.
 Sadly, they're sometimes the only visual indication you have outside the Notification Center of pending notifications, though — more on that later.

 The in-page search workflow in Safari, for example, is obnoxious, and it's hard to find on your own — just one example of iOS making things harder by making them simpler.
-(Update: I'm told it's also available in the Share menu, which is similarly clear given the name/purpose.)
+(It's also in the share menu, which is fewer steps, but as unituitive to find.)

 Many apps also feel kind of simplified on iOS.
 While some developers load up iPad OS tablet versions of their apps with more complicated interfaces and more easily accessed tools, many iOS developers keep their apps for phones simple.
 For some folks, that's a blessing, but if you actually appreciate menus loaded up with more advanced features in Android, it's a curse.
 It makes finding specific tools a nightmare — if they're still there, they're hidden away in really unintuitive places.
-Tracking down apparently "niche" things (like in-page text search in Safari, for example) can be obnoxious without an easy three-dot menu packed with goodies only a single tap away.
+Tracking down apparently "niche" tools (like in-page text search in Safari, for example) can be obnoxious.

 Notifications also don’t have anywhere near the flexibility when it comes to actions that they do on Android.
-And, they're a pain to individually dismiss, with different actions depending on the direction you drag — you either have to do an unintuitive (and annoying) way-too-fast fling left, or drag and tap to dismiss them one at a time.
+And, they're a pain to individually dismiss, with different actions depending on the direction you drag — you either have to do an unintuitive (and annoying) way-too-fast fling left, or drag and tap to dismiss them tediously one at a time, or simply settle with dismissing all of them at once.
+You can't do the Android-style notification-as-a-to-do-list paradigm on iOS.

 You’ll come to resent everything about notifications on iOS if you’re coming from